Polynomial Bounds for the Grid-Minor Theorem: Constructing a Path-of-Sets System

 \subsection{Step 1}

 Let $G'$ be the graph obtained from the union of $G[S]$ for all $S\in \sset$, and the sets $\pset^*_e$ of paths, for all $e\in E(T)$.
-We root $T$ at any degree-$1$ vertex, and we let $S^*$ be the cluster corresponding to the root of $T$.
+We root $T$ at a degree-$1$ vertex that does not belong to $L$ (since $T$ has at least $\ell^*+1$ leaves and $|L|=\ell^*$, such a vertex exists), and we let $S^*$ be the cluster corresponding to the root of $T$.
 The goal of the first step is summarized in the following theorem.